aspect-build/aspect-cli/docs/index.md

 In fact, it includes `bazelisk` which is the recommended version manager from the Bazel team.

-It is open-source, and free for use by individuals, non-profits, and small businesses.
+It is open-source, and licensed under Apache 2.0
-Companies with more than 250 employees can contact us at sales@aspect.dev for a license quote.

 # Installation

 ## In `.bazelversion` (recommended)

+Assuming your users already use Bazelisk, one line is all you need.

 Add a new line at the top of your `.bazelversion` file containing `aspect-build/[version]`, keeping your original content on following lines.

-For example, to use Aspect CLI 1.2.3 with Bazel 5.2.0, your `.bazelversion` would contain
+For example, to use Aspect CLI 0.6.0 with Bazel 5.2.0, your `.bazelversion` would contain

 ```
-aspect-build/1.2.3
+aspect-build/0.6.0
 5.2.0
 ```